-After the web site has been developed and approved by its owner and is ready to be seen and used by the world, it must be transferred to a server having an appropriate connection to the Internet.
-While some web site owners will want to operate the site in-house, many others use a third-party hosting service.
-The terms and conditions of using such hosting services are often the subject of a written agreement between a web site owner and a hosting service also discussed later in this Guide in the section entitled Contracts - Web Site Development and/or Web Hosting Agreement.
-Negotiations for web site hosting agreements tend to concentrate on anticipated uptime and response time for the site.
-It is also important to consider possible future transfers to a different host and compatibility with the host platform (typically UNIX, Windows, or Sun).
+After the website has been developed and approved by its owner and is ready to be seen and used by the world, it must be transferred to a server having an appropriate connection to the Internet.
+While some website owners will want to operate the site in-house, many others use a third-party hosting service.
+The terms and conditions of using such hosting services are often the subject of a written agreement between a website owner and a hosting service also discussed later in this Guide in the section entitled Contracts -Website Development and/or Web Hosting Agreement.
+Negotiations for website hosting agreements tend to concentrate on anticipated uptime and response time for the site.
+It is also important to consider possible future transfers to a different host and compatibility with the host platform (typically UNIX or Windows).

-Increasingly, web site hosting services are offering more than just hosting of web sites.
+Website hosting services often provide more than website hosting.
 The trend in this area is toward one-stop shopping.
-In addition to hosting one's web site, companies are also offering to provide firms with e-mail, file transfer protocol, statistics, and other capabilities.
-In addition, some Internet companies are seeking to evolve into providers of complete electronic commerce solutions so that clients that wish to enter the electronic commerce arena can do so quickly and simply.
+In addition to hosting websites, also the online providers also offer email services, file transfer protocol, analytics and statistics, and other capabilities.
+In addition, some Internet companies are seeking to evolve into providers of complete electronic ecommerce solutions so that clients that wish to enter the electronic commerce area can do so quickly and simply.
 Reviewing the contracts of various hosting services and asking for specifics of what is being offered is essential.
 However, knowing what your company needs and what is unnecessary is just as important.

-There are many legal issues concerning the operation of a web site.
-A web site is open to the world and must be operated with caution.
-The following is a list of significant issues involving starting and running a web site:
+There are many legal issues concerning the operation of a website.
+A website is open to the world and must be operated with caution.
+The following is a list of significant issues involving starting and running a website:

-- Selecting and acquiring a domain name which does not duplicate another's domain name nor infringe or dilute another's trademark; - Obtaining a web site development agreement and hosting arrangement favorable to the business' interests; - Respecting the copyrights of others and protecting with copyrights the business' display of its own material; - Obtaining patent protection for any of the business' on line related inventions; - Understanding the various government regulations of Internet commerce and ensuring that information on the business' web site is not inaccurate or misleading, false advertising, or in violation of consumer protection laws; - Forming contracts on-line; and - Ensuring users' privacy rights are not compromised.
+- Selecting and acquiring a domain name which does not duplicate another's domain name nor infringe or dilute another's trademark; - Obtaining a website development agreement and hosting arrangement favorable to the business' interests; - Respecting the copyrights of others and protecting with copyrights the business' display of its own material; - Obtaining patent protection for any of the business' on line related inventions; - Understanding the various government regulations of Internet commerce and ensuring that information on the business' website is not inaccurate or misleading, false advertising, or in violation of consumer protection laws; - Forming contracts online; and - Ensuring users' privacy rights are not compromised.